Tyler Pill: Arizona Diamondbacks

-On January 15, 2018, he was signed by the Arizona Diamondbacks to a minor league contract.
+On January 15, 2018, Pill was signed to a minor league contract by the Arizona Diamondbacks organization.
+He made two appearances for the Triple-A Reno Aces, but struggled to a 15.75 ERA with three strikeouts over four innings of work.

 Los Angeles Dodgers

-On April 21, 2018, he was traded to the Los Angeles Dodgers in exchange for cash considerations.
-The Dodgers assigned him to AAA Oklahoma City where he made 19 appearances (13 starts) and finished the season with a 3–5 record and 4.76 ERA.
-He elected free agency on November 2, 2018.
+On April 21, 2018, Pill was traded to the Los Angeles Dodgers in exchange for cash considerations.
+The Dodgers assigned him to the Triple–A Oklahoma City Dodgers, where he made 19 appearances (13 starts) and finished the season with a 3–5 record and 4.76 ERA.
+Pill elected free agency following the season on November 2.

 Texas Rangers

 On February 19, 2019, Pill signed a minor league contract with the Texas Rangers as an outfielder.
-He was released on July 15, 2019.
+He was released by the Rangers organization on July 15.

 After being released by the Rangers organization, Pill retired and is currently a student at CSU Fullerton.

 Personal life

-Pill's brother is retired MLB player Brett Pill.
+Pill's brother is former MLB infielder Brett Pill.

+His father, Michael Pill, played three minor league seasons with the Pittsburgh Pirates from 1977-1979.